tjitze/ranked-programming/README.md

 In short, ranked programming is similar to probabilistic programming, except that the underlying uncertainty formalism is replaced with ranking theory, which measures uncertainty using degrees of surprise on the integer scale from 0 to ∞.
 Like probabilistic programming, ranked programming provides a simple and flexible way to represent models with uncertain behaviour, and to perform inference with such models.
 However, instead of using probabilities, one specifies what happens "normally" and what happens "exceptionally".
 For a more detailed description, please read the [paper](https://github.com/tjitze/ranked-programming/blob/master/documentation/ranked_programming.pdf).

-A complete reference for the library provided by this package can be found [here](http://docs.racket-lang.org/ranked-programming@ranked-programming/index.html).
+A complete reference for this package can be found [here](http://docs.racket-lang.org/ranked-programming@ranked-programming/index.html).

 In this document we provide some instructions to get started with ranked programming in Racket.
 For a more general introduction to Racket please consult [Racket's own getting started](https://docs.racket-lang.org/getting-started/) guide.